SIT Study Abroad: Argentina - Social Movements and Human Rights

 About

-Study Argentina's social movements and the country's historical and current struggles to guarantee human rights for its diverse populations.
+Study social movements in a country internationally renowned for its innovation and protagonism in the struggle for human rights for its diverse populations.

 Program Type(s):